chatsci/Aeiva/docs/roadmp.md

 	* Be able to imagine the environment of videos and learn from them.
 	* Unify the learning paradigm in different environments and different modalities.

-* AI for Science
+**Output Data and Actions:**

+* Manipulating tools
+	* Enable the models to utilize tools, quickly learn new tools, and interact with different environments with tools

-	* Health
+* Multimodal outputs
+	* Enable the models to generate multimodal outputs, e.g., text, images, audios, videos.

+**Model Architectures:**

-	* Material Science
+* Small-scale model

-* Safe, Controllable, Interpretable AI
-	* Research on techniques to ensure safe, controllable, and interpretable AI
+	* Explore the ability limitations of small-scale models
+	* Explore model architectures other than NN.
+E.g., SNN, more complex single neuron designs, neural science-inspired designs.
+	* Achieving brain-scale model with high energy efficiency.

+**Training Algorithms:**

 * Efficient learning
 	* Understand how LLMs learn with large-scale data
 	* Improve the learning efficiency of language models.
-	* Reducing the model size while maintaining the capability of models.
 	* The final goal is approaching or even surpassing the learning and energy efficiency of human brain.

+**Better Understanding and Controlling AI:**

 * Artificial Neural Science
 	* Understand LLMs and other DL models: what they learned, how they learn, and how to improve.
 	* Intergrating neural science knowledge to improve DL models.

-* Manipulating tools
-	* Enable the models to utilize tools, quickly learn new tools, and interact with different environments with tools
+* Safe, Controllable, Interpretable AI
+	* Research on techniques to ensure safe, controllable, and interpretable AI

+**AI Society**

 * AI Society
 	* Evolving a society of AI agents